zchee/neovim-wiki/Installing-Neovim.md

     curl -o /etc/yum.repos.d/dperson-neovim-epel-7.repo https://copr.fedorainfracloud.org/coprs/dperson/neovim/repo/epel-7/dperson-neovim-epel-7.repo
     yum -y install neovim

 It's built using the [Copr](https://copr.fedoraproject.org/) automated build system, which is unsupported.
-There's no guarantee of how long your package will be available after the build finishes.
+There's no guarantee of how long the package will be available.

-For the Python modules:

-    dnf -y install python3-neovim python3-neovim-gui

 ## Slackware